 FAQ - Frequently Asked Questions

-An optical fiber or optical fibre is a flexible, transparent fiber made by drawing glass (silica) or plastic to a diameter slightly thicker than that of a human hair.
+An optical fiber or optical fiber is a flexible, transparent fiber made by drawing glass (silica) or plastic to a diameter slightly thicker than that of a human hair.
 Optical fibers typically include a core surrounded by a transparent cladding material with a lower index of refraction.
 Light is kept in the core by the phenomenon of total internal reflection which causes the fiber to act as a waveguide.
-Optical fiber can be used as a medium for telecommunication and computer networking because it is flexible and can be bundled as cables.
-It is especially advantageous for long-distance communications, because light propagates through the fiber with little attenuation compared to electrical cables.
-This allows long distances to be spanned with few repeaters.

 Optical fibers are most often used to transmit light between the two ends of the fiber and find wide usage in fiber-optic communications, where they permit transmission over longer distances and at higher bandwidths than wire cables.
 Fibers are also used for illumination and imaging, and are often wrapped in bundles so that they may be used to carry light into, or images out of confined spaces, as in the case of a fiberscope.
 Specially designed fibers are also used for a variety of other applications, some of them being fiber optic sensors and fiber lasers.